alexandergg/Accelerate-Deep-Learning-Inferences/README.md

 If you have Linux OS, use tensorflow-gpu>=2.0.
 (Support TensorRT)

+To execute correctly the notebook on Colab we have to upload three folders:

+- images (document images)
+- malaria_model (trained model in tf-malaria notebook)
+- test (test malaria images)

-## TF-Lite Quantized Int8 Model to Edge TPU
+## TF-Lite Quantized Int8 Model to Edge TPU notebook

 Open the notebook at https://colab.research.google.com/